In these Terms and Conditions, the following definitions apply:

 3.1 The Company grants the Customer a non-exclusive, non-transferable, revocable licence to access and use the Platform during the Subscription period, solely for the Customer's internal business operations.

-3.2 The Platform provides transport management functionality including but not limited to: job management, load board, invoicing, fleet management, carbon footprint reporting, and customer and supplier management.
+3.2 The Platform provides transport management functionality including but not limited to: job management, load board, invoicing, credit notes, fuel surcharge (FSC) calculations, bulk supplier invoice reconciliation, fleet management, carbon footprint reporting, live map, analytics dashboard, and customer and supplier management.

 3.3 The Company reserves the right to modify, update, or discontinue features of the Platform at any time.
 The Company will endeavour to provide reasonable notice of material changes.